After calling off last year’s annual block party, Cyclovia has returned to Tucson with a new twist.

 The Cyclovia event took off back in 2010 with the intent to bring the community together by repurposing public streets and open them for biking, walking and getting to know the local neighborhoods.
 Last year, the event was canceled due to concerns regarding the coronavirus pandemic.

-The first stop in the Cyclovia Remix is the South 12th Avenue route, which invites participants to connect with businesses on Tucson’s south side starting at 39th Street and down past Drexel Road.
+The first stop in the Cyclovia Remix was a South 12th Avenue route, which invited participants to connect with businesses on Tucson’s south side starting at 39th Street and down past Drexel Road.

 “I feel that it is important to highlight local businesses on the south side because we are competing against large corporate businesses that offer competitive prices and wages yet they do not understand and give back to our community the way we do,” says Mateo Otero, owner of Rollie’s Mexican Patio.

 Throughout the following months, participants can expect routes that go through Fourth Avenue, midtown, the Tucson Botanical Gardens, Himmel Park and the University of Arizona.
-The regular Cyclovia Tucson event will take place on April 3 with a downtown through South Tucson route.
+The regular Cyclovia Tucson event will take place on April 3 with a route heading downtown through South Tucson.